ozaner/ozanerhansha.github.io-OLD/_posts/math/prob-notes/00-0-0-prob-notes-1.md

 <!--more-->

-The basic principle, then, just reiterates that the [product of cardinalities](\cartesian-product#cartesian-multiplication) is equal to the cardinality of the cartesian product:
+The basic principle, then, just reiterates that the [product of cardinalities](\cartesian-product#cardinal-multiplication) is equal to the cardinality of the cartesian product:

 $$|A\times B|=|A||B|=mn$$

-This of course generalizes to, not just two, but any number of events due to the properties of multiplication.
+This of course generalizes to, not just two, but any number of independent events due to the properties of multiplication.
 It even generalizes to infinite cardinalities, although those aren't particularly useful in combinatorics.

 #### Independence of Outcomes
 It is important to note that if the outcome of the first experiment *does*  affect the second experiment (i.e. not independent), then certain pairs of outcomes may not be possible, e.g. $(a_3,b_2)$.
 The cartesian product, then, wouldn't represent all possible outcomes as it would include impossible ones as well.